IfeJayeola/airbnb-clone-project/README.md

 ## CI/CD Pipeline
 CI/CD Pipeline is an automated process by which software teams automate creation, testing and deployment of applications.
 CI stands for continuous integration and is the process of integrating codes to a central shared repository and automatically running tests for early error detection.
 CD is continuous delivery / deployment and it enables organizations to deploy their codes automatically.
 CI/CD Pipeline reduces errors or bugs that are deployed during production and gives users better experience.
+Tools for CI/CD in this project include docker and gitlab